 - Lastly, it would be best if you air-dried your gloves.

-How to Clean Cabretta Leather Golf Gloves at Home
+How to Wash (Clean) Cabretta Leather Golf Gloves at Home

 Leather is one of the most popular materials for golf gloves and one that feels great to wear.
 Although durable and long-lasting, leather golf gloves require regular cleaning to stay in top condition and protect the life of the glove.
 Follow these simple steps to clean Cabretta leather golf gloves at home: